-Bone marrow derived human MSCs were isolated from femoral heads of healthy donors recruited at the Clinic for General, Trauma and Reconstructive Surgery of the Ludwig-Maximillian University.
+Bone marrow-derived human MSCs were isolated from femoral heads of healthy donors recruited at the Clinic for General, Trauma and Reconstructive Surgery of the Ludwig-Maximilians-University.
 The study was approved by the LMU ethical commission (project number 238/15) and performed according to the Declaration of Helsinki.
 All donors signed a written informed consent, declaring that any surplus tissue can be used for medical studies at the university hospital.
-Cells were isolated by washing the bone graft material with phosphate buffered saline (PBS, pH 7,4).
-Furthermore, the bone material was incubated with 250 U/ml collagenase II (Worthington) in DMEM (Life Technologies) three times for 10 min at 37°C. To remove bone fragments, both suspensions were filtered with a 100 μm cell strainer.
-After centrifugation at 500×g for 5 min, the cell pellet was resuspended in culture media of α MEM (Thermo Fisher Scientific) supplemented with 10% fetal bovine serum (FBS, Life Technology) and 40 IU/ml penicillin/streptomycin (Life Technology).
-Cells were kept growing at 37°C in a humidified incubator at 5% CO_2 and ambient oxygen.
-After three days in culture, non-adherent cells were removed by washing with PBS for three times.
-For in vitro expansion and aging of the hBM-MSCs, cells were passaged every 7 days over a period of 10 weeks in antibiotic-free growth medium (see above).
+Cells were isolated by washing the bone graft material with PBS (pH 7.4).
+Furthermore, the bone material was incubated with 250 U·mL-1 collagenase II (Worthington Biochemical Corp., Lakewood, NJ, USA) in DMEM (Life Technologies) for three times for 10 min at 37 °C. To remove bone fragments, both suspensions were filtered with a 100- μ m cell strainer.
+After centrifugation at 500 g for 5 min, the cell pellet was resuspended in culture media of aMEM (Thermo Fisher, Waltham, MA, USA) supplemented with 10% FBS (Thermo Fisher Life Technologies, Waltham, MA, USA and 40 IU·mL-1 penicillin/streptomycin (Thermo Fisher Life Technologies).
+Cells were kept growing at 37 °C in a humidified incubator at 5% CO2 and ambient oxygen.
+After 3 days in culture, nonadherent cells were removed by washing with PBS for three times.
+For in vitro expansion and aging of the human bone marrowderived mesenchymal stem cell (hBM-MSCs), cells were passaged every 7 days over a period of 10 weeks in antibioticfree growth medium (see above).
 From week 2 till week 6, cells were split in a 1:3 ratio, and from week 7 till week 10 in a 1:2 ratio.
-The entire aging protocol therefore covered 8 passages, and from the splitting ratios can be estimated to be equivalent to approximately 10.3 cell divisions.
-Cells of passage 3 are used as "young MSCs" and cells of passage 11 as "in vitro ageing MSCs", both for mRNA quantification by qRT-PCR and for immunofluorescence staining.
-Due to the requirement for a larger cell number, cell cycle analysis and measurement of BrdU incorporation was done on cells after one or two additional passages.
-Therefore, "young MSCs" refers to passage 3 to 4 and "ageing MSCs" refers to cells at passage 12 to 13 for these two assays.
+The entire aging protocol therefore covered eight passages, and from the splitting ratios, it can be estimated to be equivalent to ~ 10.3 cell divisions.
+Cells of passage 3 are used as 'young MSCs' and cells of passage 11 as 'in vitro aging MSCs', both for mRNA quantification by qRT-PCR and for immunofluorescence staining.
+Due to the requirement for a larger cell number, cell cycle analysis and measurement of BrdU incorporation were done on cells after one or two additional passages.
+Therefore, 'young MSCs' refers to cells at passages 3-4 and 'aging MSCs' refers to cells at passages 12-13 for these two assays.